Thursday, 4 August 2011

 Individual oil share CFDs including such varied names as Royal Dutch Shell,

-Statoil, Total-Fina, Exxon Mobil and many smaller oil company stocks around the world.
+Statoil, Total-Fina, Exxon Mobil and many smaller oil company stocks around the

 US Natural Gas CFDs with various expirations